admtrv/Kraken/README.md

 * Integrated access to Steam API for retrieving game information
 * Directory monitoring to detect game save files
 * Responsive user interface with personal game library
+* Multithreaded functionality for service performance and responsiveness